isomerpages/mti-osir/_resources/Frequently Asked Questions/Designation Process.md

 necessary in the interests of Singapore’s national security.
 Various factors will be taken into consideration in deciding which entities should be considered for designation.
-These include: Whether the entity provides a critical function in relation to Singapore’s national security interests; and</summary>
+These include: Whether the entity provides a critical function in relation to Singapore’s national security interests; and Whether the entity is adequately covered by sectoral legislation.
+Should a designated entity subsequently cease to meet these criteria, cancellation of its designation may be possible.</summary>
 <div data-type="detailsContent" class="isomer-details-content">
 <p></p>
 </div>